pac-dev/notes/content/waveguides.md

 ## A Delay Line with Feedback

 We begin with a minimal, special case of a waveguide.
 Take a source signal (the *excitation*), and delay it by a short duration (the *delay length*).
 Then take the delayed signal, attenuate it by a certain amount (*feedback*), and feed it back into the delay along with the source signal.
 As the delay receives its own output in a loop, some frequencies will begin to emerge, creating a perceivable pitch, which is in simple cases the inverse of the delay length.
-This is also known as a feedback comb filter.
 If you play with the model below, you'll notice the delay length seems to double when feedback is negative.
 This naturally arises from the fact that a number is repeated after its sign is inverted twice.
 Negative feedback also changes the timbre, because all even harmonics cancel themselves out.
 This is useful in wind instrument waveguides, where the feedback sign depends on the type of bore: open-ended flute bores yield models with positive feedback; and closed bores (as in pan flutes) yield negative feedback.

 figure: sporthDiagram
 diagram: feedbackWaveguide-1.2.svg
+caption: A delay line with feedback.
+This is also known as a feedback comb filter.
 code:
 ```
 	_exciter_type 9 palias # 0 - 1